amanrai31/Tools-Tech/Networking/README3.md

-# Everything host do to speak on internet
+# Everything Hosts do to speak on Internet

 This lesson will illustrate two scenarios